-For The Six Months Ended And As Of For The Year Ended And As Of
+For The Nine Months Ended And As Of For The Year Ended And As Of

-June 30, 2012 December 31, 2011
+September 30, 2012 December 31, 2011

 Accrued warranty balance - beginning of the period 2,582 1,878

-Warranty costs incurred (1,141) (1,778)
+Warranty costs incurred (1,843) (1,778)

-Provision for warranty 764 2,103
+Provision for warranty 1,604 2,103

-Adjustments to previous estimates (265) 379
+Adjustments to previous estimates (307) 379

-Accrued warranty balance - end of the period 1,940 2,582
+Accrued warranty balance - end of the period 2,036 2,582

 Litigation-In August 2009, Enhanced Security Research, LLC and Security Research Holdings LLC (collectively "ESR"), a non-practicing entity, filed a complaint against us in the United States District Court for the District of Delaware alleging infringement by us and other defendants of two patents.
 The plaintiffs are claiming unspecified damages and requesting an injunction against the alleged infringement.
 In June 2010, the Court granted our motion to stay pending the outcome of reexamination proceedings on both asserted patents.
-The U.S. Patent and Trademark Office ("PTO") has rejected all of the claims of the patents in the suit and ESR has appealed this result to the Board of Patent Appeals and Interferences ("BPAI").
+The U.S. Patent and Trademark Office ("PTO") has rejected all of the claims of the patents in the suit and ESR appealed this result to the Board of Patent Appeals and Interferences ("BPAI").
+In August 2012, the BPAI completed its review of both reexamination proceedings, and, after the BPAI's review, all claims of the asserted ESR patents remain rejected.
 We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.

 In April 2010, an individual, a former stockholder of Fortinet, filed a class action lawsuit against us claiming unspecified damages in the California Superior Court for the County of Los Angeles alleging violation of various California Corporations Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of shares of its stock while we were a privately-held company.
 In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed several amended complaints in the Superior Court to add individual defendants, among other amendments.
-The Superior Court will be hearing motions for summary judgment in November 2012 and has set a trial date for December 2012.
-We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.
+The Superior Court set a trial date for December 2012, but subsequently we have made progress in settlement discussions for this matter.
+We have determined that, as of this time, it is reasonably likely that to settle this matter, Fortinet will pay approximately \$1.0 million, which has been accrued as of September 30, 2012.

 In July 2010, Network Protection Sciences, LLC ("NPS"), a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
 NPS is claiming unspecified damages, including treble damages for willful infringement, and requests an injunction against such alleged infringement.
 In December 2011, the United States District Court for the Eastern District of Texas ordered the case to be transferred to the Northern District of California.
-In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with the company as the sole defendant.
-Currently the case remains in the early stages, and we have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.
+In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with Fortinet as the sole defendant.
+We have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.